-Corey Brinkmeyer joined the Lions in the spring of 2000, as an assistant coach and teacher.
-The following year he took over the reigns in an attempt to turn around the program and reestablish it’s success in mens soccer.
-The Lions experienced their first state tournament in 2004, and returned in 2005.
-The Lions surprised many with their 2008 trip to state after finishing the regular season with just four wins.
-The Lions had their best finish ever at state, in 2014, finishing 4th overall.
+Head Coach: Corey Brinkmeyer joined the Lions in the spring of 2000, as an assistant coach and teacher.
+The following year he took over the reigns in an attempt to turn around the program and reestablish its success in mens soccer.
+Brinkmeyer took the Lions to their first ever State Tournament in 2004.
+They also participated in 2005 and 2008.
+In 2014, Linn-Mar ended the season with a 4th Place finish.
+In 2015, the Lions brought home the school’s first State Championship in soccer.

 Brinkmeyer is from Illinois but went attended Mount Mercy College, where he played soccer for the Mustangs and received his degree in Secondary Education, in 1998.
 He currently teaches in the High School’s Business Ed.
 Department.
 Corey and his wife, Amy (LM grad, ’90) reside in Cedar Rapids with their two boys, Graham and Mitchell.

 Record as a head coach (18th) entering 2018: 170-145-6.